adrien-mogenet/jikken/index.md

 ## About us

-Jikken has been founded in Tokyo in April 2020, incidentally amid worlwide Covid-19 outbreak.
+Jikken has been founded in Tokyo in April 2020, incidentally amid wordlwide Covid-19 outbreak.